dorkodu/sage/paper/3 -- Principles and Concepts.md

 #### Schema

-Your Sage server’s data capability is defined by its data schema, which is just a set of defined types you want to be available to the consumers of your Sage service.
+Your Sage server’s data capability is defined by its data schema, which is just a set of defined types you want to be available to the consumers of your service.
 Schema will be passed to Sage’s query executor.
 Any query document given to the execution engine will be run on this schema you define.

 #### Entity

 Entities are at the core of the type system in Sage.
 You define your data as entities.
 You can think of entities like objects in OOP.

-Each entity can have any number of *attributes*, *acts* and *links*.
+Each entity can have any number of ***attributes***, **acts** and **links**.
 Attributes are **key-value pairs**, acts are **methods/functions**—which you can remotely call in your query to do something, *e.g. updating the database.*— and links represent **relationships** between entity types.

 - ##### **Attribute**